KosinskiLab/AlphaPulldown/example_1.md

 create_notebook.py --output_dir=/mnt --cutoff=5.0
 ```

 This command will yield an ```output.ipynb``` and you can open it via Jupyterlab.
-Jupyterlab is already installed when pip installing AlphapullDown.
-Jupyterlab is also included in ```alphapulldown.sif```.
-Thus, to view the notebook:
+Jupyterlab is already installed when pip installing AlphapullDown.Thus, to view the notebook:

 ```bash
 source activate AlphaPulldown